PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 `geoPath()` generates the function that we'll use for the `d` attribute, and `projection(worldProjection)` tells it to use the `worldProjection` var created earlier so that the `path` elements appear as an equirectangular projection

 ![](https://i.imgur.com/hX7hOoB.png)

+## Conclusion

+In this section we've covered how to use D3 to create a projection and render GeoJSON data as a map.
+Congratulations!
+You've made it to the end of this book.
+No go off and create amazing visualizations.